chevere/docs/packages/throwable-handler.md

 ![ThrowableHandler](../src/packages/throwable-handler/throwable-handler-social-alt.svg)

 The `Chevere/ThrowableHandler` package provides handling for [throwable](https://www.php.net/throwable) with rich formatting support for console, HTML and plain text documents.
+Its purpose is to ease the understanding of [Exceptions](https://www.php.net/manual/en/language.exceptions.php) on production systems.

 ::: tip 💡 ThrowableHandler introduction
  Read [Throwable Handler for PHP](https://rodolfoberrios.com/2022/05/03/throwable-handler/) at Rodolfo's blog for a compressive introduction to this package.